 - While cooking roughly chop the remaining onion.

-- Heat 4 tablespoon Mustard Oil in a deep bottom pan.
+- Heat 4 Tbsp.
+Mustard Oil in a deep bottom pan.

 - Temper the oil with Bay leaf, Dry Red Chilli, Black and green cardamom, and also with Cinnamon stick.

 - While the tempering emits an aroma add the remaining sugar and let it caramelize.

 - Now add chopped onion and fry till it turns light pink.